kevinokerlund/content-change/README.md

 ```

 ### Reacting to mutations in distributed nodes
-When a currently distributed node has a change occur on it, that does not cause it to no longer be distributed, you will recieve a `MutationRecord` in an object that looks like the following:
+When a currently distributed node has a mutation occur on it, you will receive the following:
 ```javascript
 {
     "type": "mutation",